Zinc Care & Feeding

 - Normal – Minor scratches and mineral streaking can be brushed out using a household 3M Scotch-BriteTM pad.

 - Extreme Cases – Deep scratches may be sanded out using sandpaper grades up to 220 and buffed.
 Brush the countertop in a circular pattern to recreate its original finish.
 This will leave a matte, unpatinated finish.
-The normal patina will return over time.
+The normal patina will return over time, but may be in a different pattern.

 - Mirror-Polish Finish: